Panasonic GM5 Comparison Review

 The Panasonic Lumix DMC-GM5 is a mirrorless interchangeable lens camera that was announced in September 2014 and is equipped with a Four Thirds sensor.
 It offers a resolution of 15.8 megapixel.

-The Panasonic GM5 has a Camera Elo of 1790.
+Is the Panasonic GM5 a good camera?
+The GM5 has a Camera Elo of 1789.
 This rating puts the GM5 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the GM5 also falls below average. – Well, the Panasonic GM5 is more than 4 years old, and there have been many other good digital cameras released since 2014.
+In terms of its sensor size category (Four Thirds cameras), the GM5 also ranks below average. – Well, the Panasonic GM5 is more than 4 years old, and there have been many other good digital cameras released since 2014.

 |Mirrorless system camera|